JadeMatrix/anime-manager/doc/Database Format.md

 ## Torrents

 `torrents` is a dictionary containing download information & episode mappings.
 Each key is the torrent's hash ID; while hashes are not case-sensitive, YAML dictionary keys are, so these should either be all uppercase or all lowercase.
-Each item is a dictionary with two keys: `source` and `episodes`.
+Each item is a dictionary with two required keys — `source` and `episodes` — and and optional `status` key.

 `source` is the download URN or path for the torrent metadata.
 It can either be a URL, magnet link, or filename; it is passed to Transmission as-is.

 `episodes` contains a list of mappings of files in the torrent to episodes.
-There are two general mapping formats: manual and pattern-based.
+There are two general mapping formats — manual and pattern-based — which are described in the next two sections.

+`status` allows manually setting a download status for that torrent (see [*Automatic torrent management*](Usage.md#Automatic-torrent-management)).
+The possible values are:

+* `started` — the torrent will be started and never automatically stopped
+* `stopped` — the torrent will be paused and never automatically restarted
+* `checking` — the torrent will be re-checked for broken or mising files; this is typically only useful temporarily (e.g. for library recovery) as a re-check will be triggered every time an update is run

 ### Manual mappings